daniel-stafford/APML/README.md

 If you are more advanced and/or Anaconda is already set up on your machine, you can create the course environment with the necessary libraries through the following two steps.

-1. Install the `libmamba` solver (in the `base` environment`).
+1. Install `mamba` (in the `base` environment`).
 This can significantly speed up the creation of new conda environments.
 Do this with the following command in your terminal:

 ```
-conda install -n base conda-libmamba-solver
+conda install mamba
 ```

-2. Set up the new environment `APML` by running the following command in your terminal (which makes use of `libmamba`):
+2. Set up the new environment `APML` by running the following command in your terminal:

 ```
-conda env create -f environment.yml --solver=libmamba
+mamba env create -f environment.yml
 ```

 Now, you can activate the environment via